Dance Video Index

 Afternoon Feast

-Directed and choreographed by Orita Katsuko, the piece brings out Izumi Katsushi's dynamic compositional ability, and naïvety.
+Directed and choreographed by Katsuko Orita, the piece brings out Katsushi Izumi's dynamic compositional ability, and naïvety.
 As a dancer who takes seriously the chaos of having both Christ and Judaism coexist in the body, the calm period at the end of a century is paradoxically appropriate for Izumi.
 Tragedy awaits he who leads the organisation of a Feast, only to have to run through the window on stage.
 The Feast have only just begun.

 -Participation in the 1980 Japan Arts Festival- Performer(s)